Bugs Life 2025

 • RESPECT our neighbours and our environment.

 Our policy has helpful information on energy, paper, plastic, transport, re-use and re-cycling.
-Check out the handy guide to re-cycling symbols below.

 You can download the full policy here.